Universal Credit - leaving you out of pocket

-Some people claiming UC (known as “claimants”) will face losing hundreds of pounds each year because their paydays clash with the UC monthly 'assessment periods.'
+Some people claiming UC (known as “claimants”) were losing hundreds of pounds each year because their paydays clash with the UC monthly 'assessment periods.'

 Because of the way UC works, working claimants are often unable to tell how much benefit they will receive from one month to the next.